mihail911/conference-summaries/sigsemdial2017/README.md

 	* learning context using (B)LSTM

 * Multimodal Fusion
-	* natural interaction pepole draw on strategies to express emotion
+	* natural interaction people draw on strategies to express emotion

 * Event-based Fusion
+	* Take into account temporal relationships between channels and learn when to combine information
+	* Move from segmentation based process

 * Synchronous Fusion
 	* characterized by consideration of multiple modalities within same time frame